MarilizaC/icons/Run Subutai PeerOS with Vagrant.md

 The easiest and quickest way to get a Subutai peer running on any platform is to use Vagrant with VirtualBox.
 Learn how to do a basic setup on Debian Stretch by following the instructions in this guide.

 Before you start, download the required software from their respective websites:
+- Debian Stretch - 9.x
 - Vagrant - 2.0.1 or higher
 - VirtualBox - 5.0.1 or higher

     :small_red_triangle: **_Important:_** Do not use package managers to avoid installing versions that might be out of date.

-With both software installed, you can start creating a Subutai peer VM based on Debian Stretch (version 9.x):
+With both software installed, you can start creating a Subutai peer VM on Debian Stretch:

-1. Create an initial Vagrantfile (minimal Vagrantfile, in this case):
+1. Create an initial Vagrantfile (minimal Vagrantfile, in this case) on the Debian Stretch box:
     ```
     ~$ vagrant init --minimal subutai/stretch
 2. Install the subutai and vbguest Vagrant plugins: